22 November 2017

 Filming began near Leningrad (now Saint Petersburg), just after the end of the Leningrad Blockade.
 The rowing scene takes place on Neva River and in the background the bomb-damaged Yelagin Palace can be seen.

-The full black and white movie with English (sort of) subtitles.
+The full black and white movie – no subtitles.